Embedded-Project-Mastermind/Mastermind/README.md

 ┃ ┣ gamelogic3.c                           #
 ┃ ┣ gamelogic3.h                           # Headers for gamelogic3.c
 ┃ ┣ graphics.h                             #
-┃ ┣ implementations.c                      #
-┃ ┣ implementations.h                      # Headers for implementations.c
+┃ ┣ implementations.c                      # Basic functions for the right functioning of all the interfaces ┃ ┣ implementations.h                      # Headers for implementations.c
-┃ ┣ info.c                                 #
+┃ ┣ info.c                                 # Manage the interface that summarize all the game characteristics
 ┃ ┣ info.h                                 # Headers for info.c
 ┃ ┣ input.c                                #
 ┃ ┣ input.h                                # Headers for input.c